-Single-family residential uses and neighborhood commercial uses (if in adherence to Standard 31) are appropriate throughout the Scenic Neighborhoods category.
+Single family residential uses are appropriate throughout the Scenic Neighborhoods category.

-Single-family residential development should be designed and built in relationship to the surrounding environment.
+Single family residential development should be designed and built in relationship to the surrounding environment.

 - a.
 Perimeter subdivision walls and privacy walls (i.e., a block wall built around the side and rear yards of an individual lot) are not typically appropriate, but can be allowed, in the Scenic Neighborhoods category. - b.
-Landscaping typically involves preservation of existing desert plant material supplemented with new native plants (e.g., little to no turf). - c.
+Landscaping is typically preservation of existing desert plant material supplemented with new native plants (e.g. little to no turf). - c.
 Cluster development is encouraged to preserve open space, natural resources, and significant land forms.